At What Age Should Kids Get A Phone? Benefits And Drawbacks

 Image: IStock

-As good as the benefits of using a cell phone may seem, they could have their share of cons.
+As good as the benefits of using a cell phone may seem, the negative effects of mobile phones on kids should also be discussed.
 Excess usage of cell phones by children can be a source of distraction leading to several issues.

 • Alteration of brain development: Excess usage of cell phones may result in premature thinning of the prefrontal cortex.
 Eventually, this thinning could decrease social and cognitive skills affecting their mental health and leading to anxiety and depression.
 A few studies also suggest that cell phone radiation could lead to brain tumors (7).